epics-base/ci-scripts/README.md

 changes) to see what might be needed and/or interesting to change in your configuration.

+**Why does running the scripts locally on my MacOS machine fail?**

+The ci-scripts for Travis-CI require Bash version 4.
+As Apple ships an older Bash for [political reasons][reddit.bash], you need to install a more recent Bash, e.g. using MacPorts or Homebrew.

 ## Release Numbering of this Module

 The module tries to apply [Semantic Versioning](https://semver.org/).